edvin/pillar/docs/getting-started/index.md

 # Getting started

 ::: tip
-This guide takes you from install to your first aggregate, handler, and a safe event replay.
+This guide takes you through install to your first aggregate, events, commands and queries.
 :::

 ## 🧩 Installation